Turbulent reality collides with GOP convention plans

 A potentially catastrophic hurricane is bearing down on the Gulf Coast, wildfires have ravaged huge areas of California, protests are growing in Wisconsin after the shooting of a Black man by police — and the still-raging coronavirus pandemic is killing more than 1,000 Americans a day.

-Adding still another controversial element, late Wednesday as pro basketball postponed three games after the Milwaukee Bucks refused to take the court for an NBA playoff game following the shooting of a 29-year-old Black man, Jacob Blake, in Kenosha, Wisconsin.
+Adding still another controversial element, late Wednesday the NBA postponed three playoff games after the Milwaukee Bucks refused to take the court for their game following the shooting of a 29-year-old Black man, Jacob Blake, in Kenosha, Wisconsin.
 That was a few hours before Vice President Mike Pence was to speak from Baltimore's Fort McHenry, where an 1814 battle inspired the National Anthem.
 Trump has strongly criticized athletes who kneel rather than stand during the anthem in protest of racial injustice.

 The historic convergence of health, economic, environmental and social emergencies is only increasing the pressure on Trump, as he looks to reshape the contours of his lagging campaign against former Vice President Joe Biden with Election Day just 10 weeks off and early voting beginning much sooner.